robertrau/piflySetupScript/README.md

 #### Analog to Digital Converter
 The PiFly has a 16 channel A/D converter.
 The design is compatible with 8, 10, and 12 bit versions of the A/D converter.
 The default build is with the 10 bit version.
-The A/D driver should always read the converter so the data is left justified, putting DO-11 (bit position from the data sheet), the MSB, in the most significant bit of the processors register.
-The math will assume the binary point is just to the left of the most significant bit.
-This will make all data returned from the A/D converter a fraction from 0.0000 to, but not including, 1.0000.
-This will be true for any of the available resolutions.
-In the table below, <A/D> is always this fraction from 0.0000 to 1.0000.
+In the table below, \<A/D> is always this fraction from 0.0000 to 1.0000.

 	Channel		Measurement			Conversion to Engineering Units
 	0		AnalogCH1, J7 pin 3		Application dependent